kshitijl/wedding-website/index.md

   have passed.
 - The bride and groom will demonstrate their commitment to *carrying* each other through hard times.
-- There will be a game that pits the bride's friends against the groom’s.
+- There will be a game that pits the bride's friends against the groom's.
 - Our friend Nolen (hi!) will juggle.
 Well we haven't asked him yet but we hope he will perform this Leap of Faith with gravity.

 ##### When to arrive
-We’ll start the show at 6:30pm and eat around 7pm.
+We'll start the show at 6:30pm and eat around 7pm.

 ##### How to get there
 If you're in East Bay or San Francisco, you can Uber directly or you can take